 – Cement that holds stone or bricks together.
 It absorbs water easily and can then crack if the water in it freezes.

-– A Stainless steel, aluminum or terracotta material that lines the inner surface of a chimney flue and prevents chimney fires from doing greater damage and toxic fumes from leaking into the house.
-This is the part of a chimney that is most often damaged by chimney fires and water in Montgomery County, PA.
+– A stainless steel, aluminum or terracotta material that lines the inner surface of a chimney flue and prevents chimney fires from doing greater damage and toxic fumes from leaking into the house.
+This is the part of a chimney that is most often damaged by chimney fires and water.

 – A sheet or sleeve of thin metal that is fitted against the chimney and along the roof over the shingles.
 It prevents leaking and damage from leaks.